What does Phoebe mean?

 Phoebe is a very popular first name for females (#949 out of 4276, Top 22%) but a rare last name for all people.
 (2000 U.S. Census)

 Presented below is the birth name popularity of Phoebe for girls.
-Phoebe reached its highest position of #246 in the U.S. then, and is at #298 presently.
+Phoebe reached its highest position of #246 in the U.S. in the 1880s, and is at #298 presently.
 (2014 Birth Statistics)